 When using random selection in whole class learning, if a child doesn’t respond, there are several options.

-As well as providing talk prompts to help children express their ideas, I’ve noticed it’s also useful to have some that enable them to ask for thinking time or help.
+I’ve noticed it’s useful to provide Pupil Talk Prompts that enable them to ask for thinking time or help.

 ‘Hands up’ is a very common way of inviting pupil participation in lessons.
 However, research shows that typically only around 25% of the class raise their hands.